Comparison of Anomaly Detectors: Context Matters: Implementation details

 Each of the $k$ components of a VampPrior initialized with an average sample of the training data, perturbed with noise sampled from $\mathcal{N}(0,1)$ in each dimension.

-The most challenging was the implementation of adVAE~\cite{wang2020advae} because there was no training loop or loss functions in the code provided by the author.
-In addition, the other implementation recommended by the author differs from the paper in terms of loss functions and some hyperparameters.
-However, we managed to implement a working version of the model that follows the paper as closely as possible.
+The most challenging implementation was that of adVAE~\cite{wang2020advae} because no training loop or loss functions was provided in the code provided by the author.
+Additionally, the other implementation recommended by the author differs from the actual paper in terms of loss functions and some hyperparameters.
+In spite of these uncertainties, we have managed to implement a working version of the model that follows the paper as closely as possible.
 The only difference is the architecture of the encoder and decoder.

-In the case of GANomaly and skip-GANomaly for image data, we implemented the exact same architectures as in original papers~\cite{akcay2018ganomaly, akcay2019skip} and the only addition to those models is weight decay.
+In the case of GANomaly and skip-GANomaly models for image data, we implemented the exact same architectures as in original papers~\cite{akcay2018ganomaly, akcay2019skip} and the only addition to those models is weight decay.
 This architecture, which is pretty much similar for both models, has one small disadvantage.
 The width of the input image must be equal to its height and that must be divisible by 32.
-This allows fully convolution encoders to compress input image into 1D latent vector resp.
-(1,1,dim($\vec{z}$)) tensor.
+This allows fully convolution encoders to compress input image into 1D latent vector resp. $(1, 1, dim(\vec{z}))$ tensor.
 Therefore we have to resize MNIST and FashionMNIST datasets in the preprocess phase from shape 28x28 to 32x32.

 To avoid overfitting of deep models we decided to use an early stopping procedure.
 The criterion for this procedure most often corresponds to the anomaly score formula or loss function, so it is different for every model.
 For example GANomaly's early stopping criterion is simple generator loss $L_G = w_1 L_{adversarial} + w_2 L_{contextual} + w_3 L_{latent}$~\citep{akcay2018ganomaly}, however for skip-GANomaly we use weighted average of generator loss $L_G$ and discriminator loss $L_D$ because both those terms are also part of anomaly score.
 Weights in $L_G$ are typically treated as hyperparameters which we sample.
 Exception is image version of GANomaly where we used fixed weights $w_1 = 1$, $w_2 = 50$ and $w_3 = 1$ since those weights were empirically derived in original paper as optimal for the same datasets we use.